About me

 PRIVATELY

-Apart from my professional and social activities, I am passionate about photography and aviation (helicopter pilot course).
+Apart from my professional and social activities, I am passionate about photography and aviation (helicopter pilot licence).

 Apart from the world of marketing and research, I am also a fan of travelling and good literature.
 I have gained recognition as the co-author of the widely read novel “Herbaciarz.
 Gdy życie staje się podróżą” (“Tea lover.
 When life becomes a journey”) and the series of guides: “Doskonale niedoskonali” (“The perfectly imperfect”).
 I continue this type of literary work in Poland and abroad.